FAQs about Personal Injury Claims

 You don't pay any upfront costs when you hire the Whaley Law Firm.
-We receive an attorney's fee based on the final settlement or verdict.
-That means we don't charge you by the hour.
+When you retain us as attorneys, you don’t pay us legal fees unless we win.* That means we don't charge you by the hour.
 We believe this "contingency fee" arrangement truly benefits the client and the attorney.
 This type of payment arrangement motivates your attorney simply to work hard to get the biggest result possible.
 As a client, you don't have to wonder if you can afford to hire a highly experienced personal injury attorney.
 You can afford a top notch lawyer, regardless of how much money you have in the bank.
 Attorney Aaron Whaley brings a wealth of experience to each case he handles.
 Contact our firm for your free case consultation today to learn more.

 Don't trust an attorney who puts a dollar figure on your case before hearing from you.
 That's because no two accidents are the same.
 No two injuries are the same, and no two clients are the same.
 You will need to discuss the details of your accident as well as your own background.
 What type of insurance did the at-fault party have?
 You'll need to talk about the impact of the accident on your life.
 Did you have to give up your job or take time off from work?
 Are you facing significant medical bills?
 We have the experience and resources necessary to investigate and determine who was at fault.
 By examining details, from medical reports to your work history, we can show the long-term cost of your injuries.
 That way, we can pursue the maximum amount of compensation necessary to cover the physical, emotional and financial complications you and your loved ones face as a result of an accident.